 I had two incredible ski coaches, Mike Spaulding and Chuck Frye.
-One day, at a competition, Chuck reminded me to take off my jacket before competing, and I went against his better judgement.
+One day, at a competition, Chuck reminded me to take off my jacket before competing, and I went against his better judgment.
 I had been on a big wining streak and I didn’t think it would affect my performance.
-I was cold and I had beaten the guys I was about to race anyway.
+I was cold and I had beaten the guys I was about to race against anyway.

 As soon as I entered the course I knew I had made a BIG mistake.
 I could feel how slow I was.
 When I hit the finish line, I had lost by a couple hundredths of a second.
 In that moment, I knew I should’ve listened to my coach.
 For the first time, I realized the importance of the great coaches I had in my life.

 In life and business, it’s so important to have somebody that’s been there to help you along.
 Every time I do a LifePlan, I talk about the importance of not only having a coach or mentor in your life, but being a coach or mentor for someone that’s not as far along as you are.
 That’s why I do what I do!